MaastrichtU-IDS/get-started-with-docker/README.md

 ---

-## Task 5: Login to Container Registries 🔑
+## Task 5: Log in to Container Registries 🔑

 It is recommended to login to existing Container Registries if you have a user on their platform (e.g. DockerHub, GitHub), it will enable higher download limitations and rates! 🏆